 - Flaps are constructed using either a mechanical microkeratome or a femtosecond laser.
 Regardless of the instrumentation, a thin flap corneal flap, measuring approximately 100 microns in thickness, is created.
 The excimer laser is then applied to the corneal stromal tissue under this flap.

-- While the Moria OUP SBK 9th generation mechanical microkeratome is excellent, the femtosecond laser has become our preferred technique for flap creation.
+- While modern mechanical microkeratome are excellent, the femtosecond laser (Z4) has become our preferred technique for flap creation.
 This is commonly called All-Laser LASIK or Bladeless LASIK.

 The advantages of LASIK over surface ablation are speed of recovery, convenience, and comfort.
 Our LASIK patients can almost always drive without glasses to their follow-up appointment.
-LASIK patients can return to full activities with clear vision.
+LASIK patients can return to full activities, with clear vision, in hours.

-The Zeimer Z4 enables perfect flap positioning, exact control of flap thickness, maximization of the flap diameter, customization of the flap shape, and selection of the hinge location.
+The Ziemer Z4 enables near perfect flap positioning, exact control of flap thickness, maximization of the flap diameter, customization of the flap shape, and selection of the hinge location.
 This enhances safety, maximizes corneal stability, optimizes visual quality, and reduces dry eye.

-Over the course of his career, Dr. Lewis has established a reputation as a leading LASIK and Epi-LASIK Philadelphia specialist.
-For patients who desire to reduce their dependence on glasses but cannot undergo laser eye correction or prefer a reversible alternative, Dr. Lewis offers the EVO Visian ICL.
+Over the course of his career, Dr. Lewis has established a reputation as a leading LASIK, Epi-LASIK, and PRK Philadelphia specialist.
+For patients who wish to reduce their dependence on glasses but cannot undergo corneal surgery or prefer a reversible alternative, Dr. Lewis offers the EVO Visian ICL.